 Martha does one in "Gridlock", when she learns that a ten-mile trip on "the motorway" in New New York will take six years.

-Also young Pond when the Doctor tells her his blue box is a time machine.
+In "The Eleventh Hour", this is Young Amy's reaction when the Doctor tells her that the blue box he crashed in is actually a time machine.

 Barbara Walters interviewed Herman Cain as one of her most fascinating people of 2011 and gave this when he answered a question about theoretical cabinet positions with he would like to be Secretary of Defense.
 This from a man who admitted (and demonstrated) he didn't know squat about foreign affairs.